US administration tightens sanctions on China’s Huawei

 The administration will also add 38 Huawei affiliates in 21 countries to the US government’s economic blacklist, the sources said, raising the total to 152 affiliates since Huawei was first added in May 2019.

-“The new rule makes it clear that any use of American software or American fabrication equipment is banned and requires a license.”

-Secretary of state Mike Pompeo said the rule change “will prevent Huawei from circumventing US law through alternative chip production and provision of off-the-shelf chips.”
-He added in a statement “Huawei has continuously tried to evade” US restrictions imposed in May.
+Secretary of state Mike Pompeo said the rule change “will prevent Huawei from circumventing US law through alternative chip production and provision of off-the-shelf chips”.
+He added that “Huawei has continuously tried to evade” US restrictions imposed in May.

-With US-China relations at their worst in decades, Washington is pushing governments around to world to squeeze Huawei out, arguing it would hand over data to the Chinese government for spying.
-Huawei denies it spies for China.
+With US-China relations at their worst in decades, Washington is pushing governments worldwide to squeeze Huawei out, arguing it would hand over data to the Chinese government for spying.
+The company denies it spies for China.

-The new actions, effective immediately, should prevent Huawei’s attempts to circumvent US export controls, the Commerce Department said.
+The new actions, effective immediately, should prevent Huawei’s attempts to circumvent US export controls, said the commerce department.

-It “makes clear that we’re covering off-the-shelf designs that Huawei may be seeking to purchase from a third-party design house,” one Commerce Department official told Reuters.
+It “makes clear that we’re covering off-the-shelf designs that Huawei may be seeking to purchase from a third-party design house”, said one commerce department official.

-A new separate rule requires companies on the economic blacklist to obtain a license when a company like Huawei on the list acts “as a purchaser, intermediate consignee, ultimate consignee, or end user.”
+A new separate rule requires companies on the economic blacklist to obtain a licence when a firm like Huawei on the list acts “as a purchaser, intermediate consignee, ultimate consignee, or end user”.

-The department also confirmed it will not extend a temporary general license that expired Friday for users of Huawei devices and telecommunication providers.
-Parties must now submit license applications for transactions previously authorised.
+The department also confirmed it will not extend a temporary general licence that expired Friday for users of Huawei devices and telecommunication providers.
+Parties must now submit licence applications for transactions previously authorised.

 Existing US restrictions have already had a heavy impact on Huawei and its suppliers.
 The May restrictions do not fully go into effect until September 14th.